The Association of Plastic Recyclers

 SORT-B-03

-BARRIER LAYERS, COATINGS, ADDITIVES
+BARRIER LAYERS, COATINGS, ADDITIVES & FILLERS

-"Workhorse" additives check Preferred CG Recognition Letters
+"Workhorse" additives check Preferred if

-Non-PP barrier materials unknown Needs Testing
+Non-PP layers and barrier materials other than EVOH unknown Needs Testing

 Untested barrier materials may yield Preferred, Detrimental, or Non-Recyclable results